graalvm/graalvm-demos/azure-container-instances/README.md

 ```
 The newly created Dockerfile will be automatically stored in the "target" directory

-5. Use the Uri once again to push the image to the Amazon ECR:
+5. Use the Uri once again to push the image to the ACR:
 ```
-./mvnw deploy -Dpackaging=docker-native -Djib.to.image=REPOSITORYURI
+./mvnw deploy -Dpackaging=docker-native -Djib.to.image=<REGISTRY-NAME>.azurecr.io/nativedemo
 ```